hydrodynamicstability/statquotes/README.md

   - Peter J. Huber (2011)

   - *Data Analysis:  What Can Be Learned from the Past 50 Years*.
 Wiley.

+- "Live with the data before you plunge into modeling."

+  - Leo Breiman (2001)

+  - Statistical modeling:  the two cultures.  *Statistical Science*, 16:  199-231.

 - "I wish we could learn to look at the data more directly, without the fictional models and priors.
 On the same wish-list: We should stop pretending to fix bad designs and inadequate measurements by modeling."